Arley's Agenting FAQ

 Note: All opinions are my own.

 2023 was a year full of challenges, travels, and technological problems.
-2024 was similar - I've had to take five serious/urgent trips so far this year.
+2024 was similar - I've had to take five serious/urgent trips so far this year, and have another coming up next week.

 I'm working to get caught up!

-I have a lot of things to do for my first two clients!
+I have a lot of things to do for my first few clients!

 If you're waiting to hear from me, please be patient. : ) At the same time, if something has come up and you need to make a decision, make the decisions that are right for you, whatever those decisions may be.

-If you are looking to query, check back in a couple of months...?
+If you are looking to query, check back periodically...?
 There are also some other cool folks to query here: https://ktliterary.com/agents

 Stay safe and well!